 Introduction

-Observational measures of the human phenome are growing ever more abundant, but using these data to make causal inference is notoriously susceptible to many pitfalls, with basic regression-based techniques unable to distinguish a true causal association from reverse causation or –3 In response to this, genetic instrumentation has emerged as a technique for improving the reliability of causal inference in observational data, and with the coincident rise in genome-wide association studies it is now a prominent tool that is applied in several different –6 However, potential pitfalls remain and one that is often neglected is the influence of non-differential measurement error on the reliability of causal inference.
+Observational measures of the human phenome are growing ever more abundant, but using these data to make causal inference is notoriously susceptible to many pitfalls, with basic regression-based techniques unable to distinguish a true causal association from reverse causation or confounding (1–3).
+In response to this, genetic instrumentation has emerged as a technique for improving the reliability of causal inference in observational data, and with the coincident rise in genome-wide association studies it is now a prominent tool that is applied in several different guises (3–6).
+However, potential pitfalls remain and one that is often neglected is the influence of non-differential measurement error on the reliability of causal inference.

 Measurement error is the difference between the measured value of a quantity and its true value.
 This study focuses specifically on non-differential measurement error where all strata of a measured variable have the same error rate, which can manifest as changes in scale or levels of imprecision (noise) of the measurement.
-Such variability can arise through a whole plethora of mechanisms, which are often unique to the study design and difficult to ,8 Array technology is now commonly used to obtain high throughput phenotyping at low cost, but comes with the problem of having imperfect resolution, for instance methylation levels as measured by the Illumina450k chip are prone to have some amount of noise around the true value due to imperfect ,10 Relatedly, if the measurement of biological interest is the methylation level in a T cell, then measurement error of this value can be introduced by using methylation levels from whole blood samples because the measured value will be an assay of many cell
+Such variability can arise through a whole plethora of mechanisms, which are often unique to the study design and difficult to avoid (7,8).
+Array technology is now commonly used to obtain high throughput phenotyping at low cost, but comes with the problem of having imperfect resolution, for instance methylation levels as measured by the Illumina450k chip are prone to have some amount of noise around the true value due to imperfect sensitivity (9,10).
+Relatedly, if the measurement of biological interest is the methylation level in a T cell, then measurement error of this value can be introduced by using methylation levels from whole blood samples because the measured value will be an assay of many cell types (11).

 Measurement error will of course arise in other types of data too.
-For example when measuring BMI one is typically interested in using this as a proxy for adiposity, but it is clear that the correlation between BMI and underlying adiposity is not A similar problem of biological misspecification is unavoidable in disease diagnosis, and measuring behaviour such as smoking or diet is notoriously difficult to do accurately.
+For example when measuring BMI one is typically interested in using this as a proxy for adiposity, but it is clear that the correlation between BMI and underlying adiposity is not perfect (12).
+A similar problem of biological misspecification is unavoidable in disease diagnosis, and measuring behaviour such as smoking or diet is notoriously difficult to do accurately.
 Measurement error can also be introduced after the data have been collected, for example the transformation of non-normal data for the purpose of statistical analysis will lead to a new variable that will typically incur both changes in scale and imprecision (noise) compared to the original variable.
-The sources of measurement error are not limited to this and its impact has been explored in the epidemiological literature ,14 Given the near-ubiquitous presence of measurement error in phenomic data it is vital to understand its impact on the tools we use for causal inference.
+The sources of measurement error are not limited to this list (8), and its impact has been explored in the epidemiological literature extensively (13,14).
+Given the near-ubiquitous presence of measurement error in phenomic data it is vital to understand its impact on the tools we use for causal inference.